Toyota Supra: 1996

 In 1996, for the 1997 model year, manual transmission returned for the turbo engine in the US along with a redesign of the taillights, headlights, front turn signal, front fascia, polished wheels, wheel center caps and other minor changes such as the radio.

-Each of the Supras had a badge indicating "Limited Edition 15th Anniversary".
-All turbo models came standard with the rear spoiler.
+In the US the "15th Anniversary Edition" was unveiled.
+1,379 units were produced – 384 units with special Deep Jewel Green Pearl paint.
+The interior has "Limited Edition 15th Anniversary Supra" emblems.

 In Japan, the interior was given a slight redesign (i.e. the instrument cluster was changed and the digital clock was changed into an analog one).
 The GZ trim was eliminated, leaving the RZ as the high-end trim of the Supra, with standard 17-inch wheels and larger brakes.
 The SZ-R was also updated with the introduction of a six-speed Getrag V161 manual transmission, similar to the V160 used for the twin-turbo RZ and RZ-S models.
 The base model SZ remained with the five-speed W58 manual transmission.

 The Supra was discontinued in Europe at the beginning of 1996.
-The 1997 model year was also the last year of the Supra in Canada, with sales ceasing before the start of the 1998 model year in September 1997.
+The 1997 model year was also the last year of the Supra in Canada in 1996, with sales ceasing before the start of the 1998 model year in September 1997 for the US.